 Tom calls this the "worst possible development" for any of his companies.
-If the executive team starts worrying more about lining its own pockets than creating value with the business, it's time to let go.
+If the executive team starts worrying more about lining its own pockets than about creating value for the business, it's time to let go.
 For clues, keep an eye on excessive compensation, aggressive accounting, active insider selling, and declining market share.
-A classic example of this occurred at Royal Ahold
+A classic example occurred at Fannie Mae

 2. Competitive disadvantages

-Competitive advantages lead businesses to high returns on capital and equity.
-They could result from many things -- for instance, Wal-Mart's superior distribution system or Intel's
+Competitive advantages are what lead businesses to high returns on capital and equity.
+These advantages could be a result of many things -- for instance, Disney

 3. An unstable financial model